lostintime101/seahorse_solana_programs/README.md

 8. Bitcorn faucet: an SPL token faucet
 9. Twutter: A Twitter like social feed
 10. Conway's Game of Life: Anchor only for now

+Feel free to make a pull request to add your Seahorse program to this repo.